rohit01/docker_shinken/shinken_basic/README.md

 Note:

 * [custom_configs/](custom_configs/): Add all you configuration files here.
 * [custom_configs/htpasswd.users](custom_configs/htpasswd.users): Define user login credentials here.
-Documentation is written as comments.
+Documentation is written as comments in this file.
 * The nrpe plugins installation directory is /usr/lib/nagios/plugins.
 * If you are using custom NRPE plugins, please mount your plugins directory inside docker container at /usr/local/custom_plugins.
-You need to modify resource paths accordingly.
+You need to define resource paths accordingly.

 Docker registry link: <https://registry.hub.docker.com/u/rohit01/shinken/>